 Marketing Automation Tools for Efficient Feedback Collection

-Your marketing technology stack should include a wide consideration of solutions designed at streamlining your customer experience.
+Your marketing technology stack should include a wide consideration of solutions designed at streamlining your customer experience and building the customer relationship.
 Here are some of the social media integrations and SaaS solutions you might consider:

 - Buffer: Buffer synchronizes social media accounts for scheduling social media posts and analyzing SMM performance.